 With the common cold and flu ruining everyone’s new year, I have decided to give you all a few evidence-based tips to speed up recovery and reduce the severity of it.
-One of the things that you need to understand is that the flu vaccine is not a guaranteed method of preventing the illness.
-In fact, almost every person who has come to me with this complaint has had the vaccine.
+One of the things that you need to understand is that the influenza vaccine is not a guaranteed method of preventing the illness.
+In fact, almost every person who has come to me with this complaint in the last few years has had the vaccine.
 The correct way to prevent the common cold and flu is to actually boost the immune system by enhancing the function of immune cells (E.g. NK cells, T cells, B Cells, Interferons, etc).

 1. Aged Garlic Extract

 Garlic is known for it’s potent anti-bacterial, antiviral and anti-fungal properties but what most people don’t know is that Aged Garlic Extract has been through clinical trials in which it has reduced the duration and severity of illness in patients with upper respiratory tract infections.
 It does this by improving the function of Natural Killer (NK) cells and Gamma Delta T-cells (1).
 This special form of garlic can also be used for prophylaxis.

 Known as “Kalmegh” in Ayurveda, this herb is well known for fighting infections.
 During my medical training, this was one of the most common herbs we would prescribe for our patients with the cold and flu.
 In clinical trials, Andrographis Paniculata has been effective in reducing the duration and severity of sickness in patients with upper respiratory tract infections.
 It has proven to be clinically effective against the common cold, sinusitis, pharyngotonsillitis, and familial Mediterranean fever in clinical trials (2,3,4).
 In my clinical experience, it also assists in fighting off the Flu.

 3. Vitamin D3